-Meanwhile, Huston said she has collaborated with two of her Rome trip professors in the USD classroom this spring.
+Huston said she has collaborated with two of the Rome trip’s professors in her classroom this spring.
 “I went to Mary’s (McDonald) Strategic Directions class in Leadership Studies and ran an intercultural experience for them.
 Evelyn Diaz Cruz came to my Gender Communications class and did a theater exercise that allowed my students to experience difference and creativity around their own identity.”

-Much like the trip to Rome, Huston said she would encourage other USD faculty to sign up for the January 2012 immersion trip.
+Much like the trip to Rome, Huston said she encourages other USD faculty to sign up for the January 2012 immersion trip.

 “What would I tell other faculty?
 Go!,” she said.
 “Go meet Gerard Mannion and talk to him.
 He’s quite an amazing theologian.
 I think he brings a unity and depth of understanding to Catholicity I’ve never experienced before.”

 Learn more about the history of the Frances G. Harpst Center for Catholic Thought and Culture’s Faculty Immersion Travel Seminar.

 Dr. Mannion has a detailed account of the Rome seminar trip available.